Student Rights & Responsibilities

 • Students and student groups are free to engage in peaceful and orderly protests and demonstrations which do not disrupt functions of the college, subject to reasonable assumptions concerning time, place, and manner.
 In all cases the educational purpose and process of the college must not be disrupted by protests and demonstrations.

 • Students who publish student publications under college auspices have the right to be free from unlawful censorship.
-However, students who publish such documents must observe the recognized canons of responsible journalism, including the avoidance of libel, indecency, undocumented allegations, attacks on personal integrity, and the techniques of harassment and innuendo.
-Student editors and managers may not be removed because of general faculty, administrative, student or public disapproval.
-They may be suspended or removed from their positions for proper cause by the committee responsible for their appointment.
+However, students who publish such documents must observe the recognized canons of responsible journalism, including the avoidance of libel, indecency, un- documented allegations, attacks on personal integrity, and the techniques of harassment and innuendo.
+Student editors and managers may be removed for good cause as determined by LC State’s Communications Board.
+Good cause is defined as violations of college policies, acts that jeopardize the financial or reputational health of student media, or failing to follow the direction of the Communications Board.

-• Students have the right to access educational records maintained by the college.
+• Students have the right to access educational records maintained by the college according to the Family Educational Rights and Privacy Act (FERPA).
 The students may review their own records and challenge the accuracy of the records.
 Educational records are maintained on a confidential basis.
 Only those college employees with a legitimate need to know have access to student educational records.
-For further information see the full policy on student records at www.lcsc.edu/policies policy 1.117.
+For further information see the full policy on student records at lcsc.edu/policies Policy 1.117.